North Macedonia: Names and etymology

-The name Macedonia was largely forgotten as a geographical denomination through the Byzantine and Ottoman era but was revived by Bulgarian and Greek nationalist movements from the early 19th century.
+Apart from the Byzantine theme of Macedonia, the name "Macedonia" was largely forgotten as a geographical denomination through the Byzantine and Ottoman eras but was revived by Bulgarian and Greek nationalist movements from the early 19th century onwards.
 It was revived only in middle of the century, with the rise of nationalism in the Ottoman Empire.
-In the early 20th century the region was already a national cause, contested among Bulgarian, Greek and Serbian nationalists.
-During the interwar period the use of the name Macedonia was prohibited in the Kingdom of Yugoslavia, due to the implemented policy of Serbianisation of the local Slavic-speakers.
-The name Macedonia was adopted officially for the first time at the end of the Second World War by the new Socialist Republic of Macedonia, which became one of the six constituent countries of the Socialist Federal Republic of Yugoslavia.
-After the fall of Communism, with the beginning of the breakup of Yugoslavia, this federal entity declared independence and changed its official name to the Republic of Macedonia in 1991.
-Prior to June 2018, the use of the name Macedonia was disputed between Greece and the then-Republic of Macedonia.
+In the early 20th century the region was already a national cause, contested among Bulgarian, Greek, and Serbian nationalists.
+During the interwar period the use of the name "Macedonia" was prohibited in the Kingdom of Yugoslavia, due to the implemented policy of Serbianisation of the local Slavic-speakers.
+The name "Macedonia" was adopted officially for the first time at the end of the Second World War by the new Socialist Republic of Macedonia, which became one of the six constituent countries of the Socialist Federal Republic of Yugoslavia.
+After the breakup of Yugoslavia, this federal entity declared independence and changed its official name to the "Republic of Macedonia" in 1991.
+Prior to June 2018, the use of the name "Macedonia" was disputed between Greece and the then-Republic of Macedonia.

-The Prespa agreement of June 2018 saw the country change its name to the Republic of North Macedonia eight months later.
+The Prespa agreement of June 2018 saw the country change its name to the "Republic of North Macedonia" eight months later.
 A non-binding national referendum on the matter passed with 90% approval but did not reach the required 50% turnout amidst a boycott, leaving the final decision with parliament to ratify the result.
 Parliament approved of the name change on 19 October, reaching the required two-thirds majority needed to enact constitutional changes.
 The vote to amend the constitution and change the name of the country passed on 11 January 2019 in favour of the amendment.
 The amendment entered into force on 12 February, following the ratification of the Prespa agreement and the Protocol on the Accession of North Macedonia to NATO by the Greek Parliament.
-Despite the renaming, the country is unofficially referred to as 'Macedonia' by most of its citizens and most of the local media outlets.
+Despite the renaming, the country is unofficially referred to as "Macedonia" by most of its citizens and most local media outlets.